sourcegraph/handbook/content/departments/technical-success/support/tools/support-logging-guide.md

 - `/-/debug/grafana/` View the Sourcegraph built in Grafana and alerts dashboard
 - Jaeger

-Support Engineers (SE's) normally **do not** have direct access to **"on premise"** installations, so troubleshooting is a working relationship between Support Engineers, other Sourcegraph folks, and the **site administrator(s).** There are exceptions to AER level of access so Refer to customer organization notes and exceptions.
+Support Engineers (SE's) normally **do not** have direct access to **"on premise"** installations, so troubleshooting is a working relationship between Support Engineers, other Sourcegraph folks, and the **site administrator(s).** There are exceptions to SE level of access so Refer to customer organization notes and exceptions.

 ### It's log, log, log!